berkeley-scf/tutorial-using-bash/index.md

 you are entering a command or filename in the shell, you can, at any time, hit the tab key, and the shell will try to figure out how to complete the name of the command or filename you are typing.
-If there is only one command in the search path and you're using tab completion with the first token of a line, then the shell will display its value and the cursor will be one space past the completed name.
+If there is only one such command found in the search path and you're using tab completion with the first token of a line, then the shell will display its value and the cursor will be one space past the completed name.
 If there are multiple commands that match the partial name, the shell will display as much as